pyccea.utils package

 get_ready()

-Prepare the data for a Cooperative Co-Evolutionary Algorithm to perform feature selection.
+Prepare data for a machine learning algorithm to perform feature selection.

 NORMALIZATION_METHODS = {'min_max': <class 'sklearn.preprocessing._data.MinMaxScaler'>, 'standard': <class 'sklearn.preprocessing._data.StandardScaler'>}